jacek9520@gmail.com

 2008, file size 130 KB, 7 pages

-[in Polish] Christianity of XIII – XVIII centuries were intensely instilling the sense of guilt and sin in their believers.
+[in Polish] Christianity from the 13th to the 18th century intensely instilled in the faithful a sense of infinite guilt and sin.
 But was it effective?
-Did it manage to frighten all or only the elites?
-The classic work of Jean Delumeau is a part of a wider discussion on the roots of our civilization and has been hotly debating since its publication.
-I present here a kind of sum up of that debate and some of my own reflections.
+Did it manage to frighten everyone, or only the elites?
+The classic work of French historian Jean Delumeau is part of the debate on the roots of our civilization and has been the subject of heated discussion for over twenty years.
+I present a summary of this debate along with some of my own reflections.
+(A comprehensive 21-page summary of the book is available on the Recenzje (Reviews) page.)

 Douglass C. North, Paradox of the West – Polish translantion (2013)